-HARA is a partnership involving the NHS (North Yorkshire Clinical Commissioning Group, HDFT, Tees Esk and Wear Valleys NHS Foundation Trust and Yorkshire Health Network GP Federation and the 4 Primary Care Networks in the Harrogate district) and the County Council and the vision for the programme is that it will: "Deliver an integrated operating model that brings together community health and social care services for adults in Harrogate.
+HARA is a partnership involving the NHS (Humber and North Yorkshire ICB, HDFT, Tees Esk and Wear Valleys NHS Foundation Trust and Yorkshire Health Network GP Federation and the 4 Primary Care Networks in the Harrogate district) and the County Council and the purpose of the programme is to: "Deliver an integrated operating model that brings together community health and social care services for adults in Harrogate.
 Services will be aligned to defined primary care networks to create an enhanced local offer that delivers benefit for the population through maximising the local resource and assets".

 The HARA Partners have a shared vision of a timely transformation towards an integrated approach to commissioning and provision of health care, public health and social care services in Harrogate and Rural District.
 The parties believe that coordinating and integrating their planning, commissioning and delivery activities will help facilitate the best use of resources to support the local resident and patient population.
 The continued ambition for the HARA service is that it has: